sai-sandeepj/Grubhub-Simulation-using-GraphQL/README.md

-# Grubhub WebApp Prototype using GraphQL
+# Grubhub Simulaiton using GraphQL

 [Repo Link to MERN stack version of the prototype](https://github.com/sai-sandeepj/Grubhub-WebApp-Prototype)